 - If the high layer in TS 38.331 [2] signaling of smtc2 is present, TSMTCperiod follows smtc2; Otherwise TSMTCperiod follows smtc1.
 TSMTCperiod is the shortest SMTC period among all CCs in the same FR2-2 band, provided the SMTC offset of all CCs in FR2-2 have the same offset.

-- When a measurement gap is configured only and the measurement gap is not NCSG,
+- When a GAP is configured only and the GAP is not NCSG,

-- a CBD-RS resource is considered to be overlapped with the GAP if it overlaps a measurement gap occasion, and
+- a CBD-RS resource is considered to be overlapped with the GAP if it overlaps a GAP occasion, and

 - xRP = MGRP